webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Creation.md

 ---
 aliases:
-  - Creation
+- "Creation"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Creation
 - Character-Arc
-title: Creation
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Creation
 >You want to make something.
 This might be a magic item, a painting, a novel, or a machine.